 • The importance for retailers to be able to develop their own KPIs into their data management system

 There are a lot of companies struggling with performance and having a true understanding of their consumers and where to focus.
 What are some of the issues you see based on your experience working with customers on business intelligence analytics?

 I see time as a major impediment.
 Everyone is concerned about strategy and making the best decisions for the business, but retailers are challenged to make fast decisions and that can only be done well when you have time and accurate information – which so many retailers lack.
 They’re missing the facts and decisions are being made by a gut feel.

 There is no question that there is a real need for predictive KPIs as well as the ability to customize and fit for individual needs.
 If you tell a retail customer you have real-time data and visibility they don’t perk up much as this is not new in the market.
 But, if you talk about tools that enable self-leadership, tools that promote business discussions to a new level using data, facts and insights, then you get attention.
 Relevant data needs to find you, not vice versa.

 What is the most important element of a good business intelligence tool?

 The need for quick technology that is scalable.
-Business intelligence technology (like in-memory processing where calculation time is measured in seconds) must provide fast implementation for rapid results accessing an enormous amount of data in real time without any question.
+Business intelligence technology (like in-memory processing where calculation time is measured in seconds) must provide a fast implementation for rapid results accessing an enormous amount of data in real-time without any question.

-Can you share with us some examples of customers you’ve work with that have seen real results?
+Can you share with us some examples of customers you’ve worked with that have seen real results?

 I’ve been working with a Tier One retailer with more than 3,000 outlets in Europe for both food and non-food industries.
 With 50+ distribution centers and over 2,000 suppliers, it is critical to have analytics in place to support effective performance and collaboration, especially in terms of supplier performance for on-time delivery and quantities.
 It’s essential to process huge amounts of data in a matter of seconds and to smoothly integrate with many other systems as well.